baosal/littlelive/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-Some addition feature :
+# Some addition feature :
-- Increase number of love of each photo will increase album number of love
+# - Allow sort album by number of love
-- Allow sort album by number of love
+# - Allow filter album by follow
-- Allow filter album by follow
+# - Increase love's number of each photo will increase the love's number of album, this also affect search and filter album right away